hyodae-seo/hyodaeseo.com/content/projects/UCAO_Typhoon/index.md

   </div>
 </section>

-Typhoons, or Tropical Cyclones, generate rapidly evolving winds, waves, currents, and upper-ocean cooling across deep water, island wakes, and shallow coastal zones.
-This joint UC•AO-OIST project combines field observations and high-resolution coupled modeling to understand those interactions and improve their representation in coastal typhoon forecasts.
-Around Okinawa and Ryukyu Island, typhoon-driven air-sea exchange is shaped by steep bathymetry, narrow island passages, energetic regional currents, and spatially variable wave fields.
-These processes control surface drag and momentum transfer, influence storm-induced mixing and sea-surface-temperature cooling, and determine how drifting instruments and other floating material move through the region.
+Typhoons, or tropical cyclones, generate rapidly evolving winds, waves, currents, and upper-ocean cooling across deep waters, within island wakes, and over shallow coastal zones.
+This joint UC•AO–OIST project combines field observations with high-resolution coupled modeling to understand these interactions and improve their representation in coastal typhoon forecast models.
+Around Okinawa and the Ryukyu Islands, typhoon-driven air–sea exchange is shaped by steep bathymetry, narrow passages between islands, energetic regional currents, and spatially variable wave fields.
+These processes regulate surface drag and momentum transfer, influence storm-induced mixing and sea-surface temperature cooling, and determine how drifting instruments and other floating objects move through the region.

-The project integrates drifting and moored wave observations of surface waves and currents, with a nested implementation of the SCOAR ocean-atmosphere-wave coupled model.
-The modeling system resolves the broader typhoon environment together with regional and coastal responses around Okinawa.
-Observations provide measurements of wave height, period, direction, directional wave spectra, sea-surface temperature, winds, and drift trajectories.
+The project integrates drifting and moored observations of surface waves and currents with a nested implementation of the SCOAR coupled ocean–atmosphere–wave model.
+The modeling system resolves both the broader typhoon environment and the regional and coastal responses around Okinawa.
+The observational system measures wave height, period, direction, and directional spectra, as well as sea-surface temperature, winds, currents, and drift trajectories.
 <!--more-->

 These data allow us to: